 We can only do this if we investigate thoroughly before making any decisions.

 - What’s the performance required: What’s happening that shouldn’t or not happening that should?
 What impact does this have on business performance?
 Where do we need to get to?

 - Who are the people: what are their needs, gaps, experience, motivation?

 - What are the practicalities: what do we have available, what can’t we get, what are the limitations, what are the strengths etc

-Our investigations will help us establish whether formal training is the solution (or part of) and where it fits.
-It will help us identify where less formal approaches such as coaching, just in time resources, and an ‘in at the deep end’ will play a part.
+Our investigations will help us establish whether formal training is the solution (or part of) and where it fits and even if it fits.
+It will help us identify where less formal approaches such as coaching, just in time resources, and an ‘in at the deep end’ will play a part and how much a part it will play.

 Once we’ve established the need, we will use the data gathered to help us outline the most appropriate learning approach, structure, and effective combination of activities.

 We will be able to decide on how we can deliver these activities that makes the best use of the resources we have and that will work well for the particular learning activities we’ve chosen.